tidymodels/recipes/tests/testthat/_snaps/regex.md

       rec %>% step_regex(description, rows, pattern = "(rock|stony)")
     Condition
       Error in `step_regex()`:
-      !
-For this step, at most a single selector can be used.
+      x For this step, only a single selector can be used. i The following 2 selectors were used: `~description` and `~rows`.

 ---